emmagamma/qlock/README.md

 **(pronounced 'Queue Lock', or 'clock' if ur feelin spicy?)**

-A CLI tool written in Rust for encrypting files locally with XChaCha20Poly1305 and Argon2 hashing.
+A CLI tool written in Rust for encrypting files locally with XChaCha20Poly1305 and Argon2 hashing/key-derivation.

+To encrypt files locally before uploading them to cloud storage or sending them over the network.
+A file named `qlock_metadata.json` will be created in whichever directory you run this command from.
+This file is sensitive and should not be shared or sent over the network.
+You need your `qlock_metadata.json` file along with a password you provide to encrypt/decrypt each file.
+Passwords are not stored locally so we suggest using a password manager.

 ## Installation